spec-first/connexion/docs/routing.rst

 Automatic Routing with MethodViewResolver
 -------------------------------------------

+Note:
+If you migrate from connextion v2 you may want to use the `DeprecatedMethodViewResolver` in order to maintain the old behavior.
+The behavior described here is the new behavior, introduced in connextion v3.

 ``MethodViewResolver`` is an customised Resolver based on ``RestyResolver`` to take advantage of MethodView structure of building Flask APIs.
 The ``MethodViewResolver`` will compose an ``operationId`` based on the path and HTTP method of